World Series of Bowling returns to its roots at historic Thunderbowl Lanes in Allen Park

 Bowlers are expected to come from Argentina, Australia, Canada, Colombia, Denmark, Ecuador, England, Finland, Germany, Ireland, Indonesia, Japan, Malaysia, Mexico, Puerto Rico, South Africa, Sweden, Thailand, Venezuela and the United States.

 There are many, many opportunities to not only watch these amazing athletes, but even to bowl with them!
-Pro-ams will be conducted on Sunday and March17.
+Pro-ams will be conducted on Sunday and March 17th.
 For more information, call Thunderbowl Lanes at 313-928-4688.

 Tuesday: PBA Cheetah Championship